andyjinkim/andyjinkim/assignments/othello_project_2/othello_project/README.md

 The object of the game is to have the majority of pieces turned to display your color when the last playable empty square is filled.

+Once a winner is announced, you have the option of clearing the game board and playing again.

 This is a two-player game.
 Computer AI play is unavailable at this time.

 ## *Technologies Used*